Valuing the environment

 An ecosystem’s capacity to absorb both natural and management imposed disturbance but still retain its basic structure – in terms of species abundance and composition – function and identity over space and time.

 Many species have adapted to survive bushfires and some depend on fire to exist and develop.
 Planned burning can play a role in promoting essential ecological processes such as regeneration.

 Understanding the impact of fire on ecosystems requires first being able to define and measure ecosystem resilience.
 This is complex and we can't directly measure all aspects of ecosystem resilience.

-We use Tolerable Fire Interval (TFI) as a broad indicator of resilience at a landscape level.
-We have also developed additional measures – Geometric Mean Abundance and Vegetation Growth Stage Structure - to understand resilience and the impacts of fire.
+We use Tolerable Fire Interval (TFI) as a broad indicator of resilience at a regional level.
+We have also developed additional measures – Geometric Mean Abundance (GMA) and vegetation Growth Stage Structure (GSS) - to understand resilience and the impacts of fire.
 Other factors such as climate change, water availability and pest plants and animals also influence resilience.